Note: All beaches in the Adur and Worthing area are shingle (however, some sand may be revealed at full low tide).

-Kingston Beach has status as a Village Green and the lighting of fires and barbeques is not permitted on this beach.
+Kingston Beach has status as a Village Green and the lighting of fires and barbecues is not permitted on this beach.

 Please respect this beach and comfort of nearby residents.

 The Shoreham Harbour RNLI Lifeboat Station and Shoreham Lighthouse are located at Kingston Beach near the Shoreham Harbour entrance.

 The following areas are either on, or adjacent to, Kingston Beach: